Texas school shooting: Accused shooter's dad believes bullying behind rampage, paper says

 Barnes was in intensive care following surgery Monday, said Walter Braun, police chief of the Santa Fe Independent School District.

-The suspected shooter won't face the death penalty if he is convicted.
+The suspect won't face the death penalty if he is convicted.
 Under Texas law, offenders younger than 18 who are charged with a capital offense face a maximum penalty of life in prison with the possibility of parole after 40 years.

+The governor on Tuesday afternoon will host the first of three roundtable discussions to address school security.
+The roundtable will include school administrators, politicians, law enforcement officials and an architect with expertise on school design, among others, according to the governor's office.

 On Wednesday, district teachers and support staff will return to school, the district said.
-All students will return May 29, the district said.
+All students will return Ma 29, the district said.